WiemeJarne/Flow-field-pathfinding/README.md

 # Flow-field-pathfinding
-# what is a flow field?
+# What is a flow field?
 A flow field, also known as a vector field, is a representation of the direction of flow or movement at each point in a given space.
+# When to use a flow field
-Flow fields are commonly used to visualize and analyze the movement of fluids, particles, or objects in a system, and can be used to model a variety of phenomena, including the movement of water in a river, the spread of a gas or vapor, and realistic movement of large crowds.
+Flow fields are a way to visualize and analyze the movement of substances or objects in a system.
+They can be used to model a range of phenomena, such as the flow of water in a river or the spread of a gas.
+Flow fields can be helpful in pathfinding when the environment is constantly changing and the movement of agents needs to be flexible to these changes.
+They can also be useful when trying to optimize the movement of agents for a specific goal, such as minimizing energy usage or maximizing speed.
 # Calculating the flow field
 ### 1. Create cost field
 The cost field represents various obstacles on the grid, such as walls or difficult terrain like water or mud.
 Each cell on the grid is assigned a value between 1 and 255, with a default value of 1.
 Higher values indicate more difficult or impassible terrain, with a value of 255 indicating an impassible cell.